 In response to the opioid crisis in New Hampshire, the state has created the Anyone.
-Anytime.
-Campaign to educate the public and professionals about addiction, emergency overdose medication and accessibility to support services for those experiencing opioid addiction.
-This campaign is designed to help anyone affected by this crisis including: people experiencing addiction; parents, family and friends of those experiencing addiction; and health care, safety, and other system staff working with people who may be experiencing addiction.
+Anytime.NH Campaign to educate the public and professionals about addiction, emergency overdose medication and accessibility to support services for those experiencing opioid use disorder.
+Existence of two NH laws specific to naloxone (Narcan) are as follows:

-- Passage of two new house bills; HB 271 which allows for a broad prescribing, dispensing, and distribution of Naloxone (a rescue drug commonly known as Narcan) and HB 270 also known as “the Good Samaritan law” which provides protections for individuals administering the drug and protections from drug possession (e.g. heroin) charges, and prescription opioids thereby reducing the number of deaths caused by overdose.
+- HB 270 (RSA 318-B:28b) also known as “the Good Samaritan law” which provides protections for individuals administering the drug and protections from drug possession (e.g. heroin) charges, and prescription opioids thereby reducing the number of deaths caused by overdose.

 Questions, comments, or suggestions to pass along to the Anyone.Anytime. campaign?
 Contact Us.